cs544-wisc/f23/p7/README.md

 `consumer.py` will use manual partition assignment.
 If it is launched as `docker exec -it p7 python3 /files/consumer.py 0 2`, it should assign partitions 0 and 2 of the `temperatures` topic.
+Try out different setups for the consumers e.g. two consumer processes with two partitions each.
+Make sure you don't miss out any partition when running your consumers.

 Overview:
 * there are 12 months but only 4 partitions, so naturally some partitions will correspond to data from multiple months